Candida: What You Need to Know

 Candida and candidiasis have been pop phrases in the natural health space for at least a couple of decades.
 Even I have fallen victim to the fear that comes with self diagnosing a candida infection and then trying to treat it on your own!

-All the information out there can be overwhelming, so I want to clear the air about candida infections – common candida infection symptoms, what kinds of tests you can use to get clear results (because self diagnosing is not the way to go), and some dietary tips to get you started on your healing journey.
+All the information out there can be overwhelming, so I want to clear the air about candida infections – common symptoms, what kinds of tests you can use to get clear results (because self diagnosing is not the way to go), and some dietary tips to get you started on your healing journey.

 What is Candida?

 Candida albicans is a fungus that can be found on the skin, in different orifices, and in the gut.
 It can cause symptoms even if there isn’t a major presence detected in the system.

 I talk a lot about microbes being beneficial under certain circumstances.
 Theoretically we don’t need any fungus growing in our system, so candida is NOT one of those friendly microbes we can get along with.